 Custody arrangements can vary widely.
 While one parent has sole physical custody, the parents still may share joint legal custody.
 In some relatively rare situations, one parent has both sole physical and legal custody, such as where the other parent is uninvolved in the child’s life or lives a long distance away.
 A court might also award sole custody to a parent if the other parent has been abusive or neglectful in some way.

 We know how difficult and complicated child custody cases can be, especially when circumstances necessitate that you seek sole custody of your child.
-Contact Ashby Law today and we will show you how we can help with your Washington child custody case.
+Contact Pacific Northwest Family Law today and we will show you how we can help with your Washington family law case.
 Our attorneys focus their practice primarily on family law, so we are sure to have the skills that you need for proper representation in your custody case.
-We are here to answer all of your questions, calm your concerns, and help you through the often difficult process of contested child custody and family law cases.
+We are here to answer all of your questions, calm your concerns, and help you through the often difficult process of contested child custody, child support, and family law cases.